pgjdbc/r2dbc-postgresql/README.md

 # Reactive Relational Database Connectivity PostgreSQL Implementation

 This project contains the [PostgreSQL][p] implementation of the [R2DBC SPI][r].
-This implementation is not inteded to be used directly, but rather to be used as the backing implementation for a humane client library to delegate to.
+This implementation is not intended to be used directly, but rather to be used as the backing implementation for a humane client library to delegate to.

 This driver provides the following features:

-* Login with username/password or implict trust
+* Login with username/password or implicit trust
 * Explict transactions
 * Execution of prepared statements with bindings
 * Execution of batch statements without bindings
-* Read and write support for all data tyles except LOB types (e.g. `BLOB`, `CLOB`)
+* Read and write support for all data types except LOB types (e.g. `BLOB`, `CLOB`)

 Next steps: